 FAX: +1 202 429 3902

-Philip S. Khinda is a partner in Steptoe’s Washington office, and focuses on internal investigations as well as securities enforcement and corporate governance matters.
+Philip S. Khinda is a partner in Steptoe’s Washington office and focuses on internal investigations, and securities enforcement and corporate governance matters.
 He is co-head of the firm’s SEC enforcement practice, and a member of its White-Collar Criminal Defense Group.
 He also serves as chair of the American Bar Association's Corporate Governance Committee, and as chair of its Special Committees and Investigations Subcommittee.
 In 2013, Securities Docket named him to its inaugural “Enforcement 40,” a list of the 40 leading securities enforcement defense attorneys in the country.

-Mr. Khinda also represents and defends public companies and institutions, their officers and directors, regulated entities, and others in matters before the Securities and Exchange Commission, the Department of Justice, state prosecutors and other regulatory authorities.
+Mr. Khinda also defends public companies and institutions, their officers and directors, regulated entities, and others in matters before the Securities and Exchange Commission, the Department of Justice, state prosecutors and other regulatory authorities.
 He is well-known for the many government investigations and inquiries he has resolved for clients without any charges ever being filed, or any public disclosure of the government's interest ever being made.
-Those clients have included a broad group of public companies, private equity firms, hedge funds, and investment advisers as well as corporate executives and public figures.
+Those clients have included a broad group of public companies, asset managers, corporate executives and public figures.
 While Mr. Khinda has served as successor and settlement counsel for a variety of institutional and individual clients, no corporation or individual that he has represented from the outset of an investigation has ever been sued by the SEC or indicted.

 Select News & Events